State & Local Government Data Centers: Managing Growing IT Demands, Costs and Risks

 However, three overarching needs are consistent across almost every effort for data center management:

-- The need to meet the expanding IT demands of the agencies and constituents they support.
+- The need to meet the expanding IT demands of the government agencies and constituents they support

-- The need to effectively manage costs tactically when budgets contract and strategically when budgets expand.
+- The need to effectively manage IT costs tactically when budgets contract and strategically when budgets expand

-Worldwide IT spending on data center systems are on the rise with forecasted spending for 2020 amounting to 185 billion U.S. dollars.
-However, most data center leaders realize that the less they spend on ongoing maintenance, the more they can devote to building new systems and new solutions for their agency and constituent needs.
+As shown in Figure 1, worldwide IT spending on data center systems are on the rise with forecasted spending for 2020 amounting to $185 billion.
+However, most data center leaders realize that the less they spend on ongoing maintenance, the more they can devote to building new systems and solutions for their agency and constituent needs.

 The challenges posed by the maintenance of legacy systems also has the undesirable effect of driving up IT-related expenses at a time when leaders are under nearly constant pressure to reduce IT spending.
 In order to find the savings they need, IT leaders often evaluate two different options: